simplicateca/craft4-matrix-conditionals/README.md

 Brought to you by  [simplicate.ca](https://www.simplicate.ca).
 Written by [Steve Comrie](https://github.com/stevecomrie).

-Thanks to [Mats Mikkel Rummelhoff](https://github.com/mmikkel) for suggestions and improvement ideas.
+Thanks to [Mats Mikkel Rummelhoff](https://github.com/mmikkel) for suggestions on how to improve the functionality.

 Bug reports, feedback, and pull requests welcome.